 Read Matthew 2:1-12 from a child-friendly Bible.

-The magi were looking for King Jesus to bring him gifts to worship him.
-They were willing to risk their own lives in order to honor Jesus.
+The magi or kings were looking for the appearing of the Christ child.
+They came to worship him and brought him gifts* of gold, frankincense, and myrrh.
+They were willing to risk their own lives to honor Jesus.

 Read Romans 12:1-2 from a child-friendly Bible.